telerik/fiddler-everywhere-docs/knowledge-base/how-to-install-fiddler-root-certificate-on-windows.md

 If you are still unable to capture HTTPS traffic after the steps above, consider troubleshooting your configuration by looking up for possible errors logged in [the Fiddler log files]({%slug fiddler-log-files%}) or contacting the Fiddler Everywhere support (through the **Help > Contact Support** option).

+## Contact us

+In case you have more questions or need assistance configuring the root certificate on WIndows, then you can reach out to our support team through the **Help** > ***Contact Support** option.